 One way or another, urinating (or defecating) in public is illegal in every state.
 Someone who urinates in public can be charged under a state's laws or a city or county's local ordinances.

 Though less common, a harsher approach is to charge people who pee in public with indecent exposure or public lewdness, which are crimes that could require them to register as a sex offender.
 (For more information, see "Public Urination and Sex Offender Registration" below.)

-Many city and county criminal ordinances also prohibit public urination.
+Many city and county criminal ordinances also ban public urination, and people are often charged under these ordinances for it.
 A typical ordinance might prohibit urination "on any street, sidewalk, alley, plaza, park, beach public building or public facility, or any place open to the public or exposed to public view."

-Consult with an experienced, local criminal defense attorney, who will know how such cases are typically handled in the court that will hear your case, and can advise you as to your options.
+Consult with an experienced, local criminal defense attorney, who will know how such cases are typically handled in the court your case is in.
+A lawyer can advise you of your options, including whether to try for a plea bargain.
 Never speak with the prosecutor or a prosecutor's investigator without having your lawyer at your side.